 Mindf*ck and the Political Machine of Personal Data

-Christopher Wylie's Mindf*ck is most useful when read less as a final verdict on Cambridge Analytica than as an insider map of a dangerous fantasy: that enough personal data, psychological scoring, platform reach, and political money can turn belief formation into an engineered environment.
+Christopher Wylie's Mindf*ck is most useful when read less as a final verdict on Cambridge Analytica than as an insider map of a dangerous fantasy: that enough personal data, psychological scoring, platform reach, political money, and feedback can turn belief formation into an engineered environment.
+The review's core term is the influence stack: data collection, inference, targeting, message generation, delivery, measurement, and reuse.

 The Book

 Mindf*ck: Cambridge Analytica and the Plot to Break America was published by Random House in 2019.
 The publisher presents it as Wylie's account of Cambridge Analytica's American operations, Steve Bannon's political project, Robert Mercer's funding, and the use of a large store of Facebook-derived personal data for voter profiling and targeting.
-Library records list the first edition at 269 pages.
+The current Penguin Random House record lists the hardcover at 288 pages.

 Wylie was not an outside critic looking back at a scandal.
 He was a data scientist and former Cambridge Analytica research director who later became one of its best-known whistleblowers.
 That makes the book compelling and complicated.
 It has the force of proximity, but proximity is not neutrality.
 The strongest reading treats Mindf*ck as testimony from inside a system, then checks it against regulators, parliamentary investigations, platform admissions, and independent journalism.